pezonilluminati/gitbook-eagle/webhooks.md

 ## Overview

-The EagleStatus Webhook sends alerts every 5 minutes, based on the user's configured services.
-You will receive a JSON payload only if there are changes to report during that time period.
+The Eagle Status Webhook sends alerts based on the user's configured services.
+You will receive a JSON payload only when there are changes to report.

 ## Setting Up